davidoort/neuralib/README.md

 `neuralib.architectures`: Neuralib architectures are an abstraction built on top of the above submodule components.
 They allow the user to quickly specify a model architecture, train and test it.
 - **Model**: a generic sequential model that can be customized to any valid sequence of layers from `neuralib.layers`.
 The forward pass and backpropagation have been implemented.
+- **Multi-layer Perception (MLP)**: Simple architecture built on top of `Model` using higher-level inputs to construct the layers of the network.

 In addition to these submodules, a test suite in `tests/` contains unit and integration tests to ensure that active development of this library does not cause regressions.